 Although indications are that the negative impact on the stock market when a terrorist attack occurs is both minimal and short-lived, some stocks are more vulnerable than others.

-Immediately following the Brussels attacks, for example, shares of American Airlines (TSX:AALC), Delta Airlines (NYSE:DALC), Starwood Hotels (:HOTN/A) and Marriott International (NYSE:MARC) all took a hit.
+Immediately following the Brussels attacks, for example, shares of American Airlines (TSX:AALA), Delta Airlines (NYSE:DALB), Starwood Hotels (:HOTN/A) and Marriott International (NYSE:MARC) all took a hit.